allthingslinux/tux/docs/content/user/modules/levels/levels.md

 #### set

 Manually update a member's level.
-This will also adjust their XP to the minimum required for that level and automatically update their roles based on the new level.
+This automatically calculates and sets the XP required for that level and updates their roles based on the new level.

 **Syntax:**